translate/pootle/docs/server/installation.rst

 If you are using SQLite then skip to :ref:`Populating the Database
 <installation#populating_the_database>`.

-If you have an existing install that you want to migrate to a supported database, then use the :doc:`database migration <database_migration>` tutorial.
+If you want to migrate to a supported database, then read the :doc:`database migration <database_migration>` tutorial.

 If you plan to deploy to a production environment then we highly recommend that you use MySQL or PostgreSQL (MySQL has been most heavily tested).